bitoliveira/AppControlApi/README.md

+## App Control API

-## It's a Simple API to Control de Access of Aplication's
+# It's a Simple API to Control de Access of Aplication's